Shocklordt/intemperance-gdd-obsidian-notes/Main/User Interface.md

 4 slots filled by icons of collected items.

 ### Hand - slots
-Left and Right - arm slots filled by icons of items held in the hands of the player character.
+Left and Right - hand slots filled by icons of items held in the hands of the player character.

 ### Interaction Interface
 Whenever a character is in-range of an interactable object, interaction interface will show the key bind to interact and status upon interaction (Locked/Open).